 What should be done about an unusual well or cistern that is not described in Rule 10 of the well drilling regulations in the Indiana Administrative Code, 312 IAC 13)?

-The Division of Water will advise property owners and well drillers on plugging methods that fit unusual circumstances and closely approach the requirements of Rule 10.
+The Division of Water will advise property owners and well drillers or pump installers on plugging methods that fit unusual circumstances and closely approach the requirements of Rule 10.
 Preventing ground water contamination by effective grouting and plugging of wells is one of the most important goals of the well drilling statute and rules.
 The Division believes that devising a workable method to close an abandoned well is better than leaving the well open.

 For more information on well plugging-

 DNR Division of Water

 402 W. Washington Street, Room W264, Indianapolis, IN 46204